The road to Kaybiang Tunnel in Nasugbu is a relatively new route, but one destined to become a classic

 By King Bernas

-Cycling back the other way however, is not an easy return trip.
-The first 1 kilometer back out has some portions maxing out at close to 20%.
-It’s about 3.5 kilometers before there’s some respite, and a total of around 4.5 kilometers before the road points back down for good.
-While tough, it’s easier if you come prepared with climbing gear ratios on your bike, with a compact 50/34 crank, an 11-28 cassette, or both.
+Cycling back the other way however is not an easy return trip.
+The first kilometer back out has some portions maxing out at close to 20 percent.
+It’s about 3.5 kilometers before there’s some respite and a total of around 4.5 kilometers before the road points back down for good.
+While tough, it’s easier if you come prepared with climbing gear ratios on your bike with a compact 50/34 crank, an 11-28 cassette, or both.

 This road may get busier in the future as the route has opened up more development in the Nasugbu area.
-For now, it’s one of the best routes available, either from Naic itself, or from Daang Hari, which knocks up the distance to around 80 Kilometers, one way.
-Others have used the access road to make a +/-200 Kilometer loop from Daang Hari, up Amadeo to Tagaytay, down to Nasugbu and back through the tunnel, or vice versa.
+For now, it’s one of the best routes available either from Naic itself or from Daang Hari, which knocks up the distance to around 80 kilometers one way.
+Others have used the access road to make a +/-200 kilometer loop from Daang Hari up to Amadeo and Tagaytay, down to Nasugbu, and back through the tunnel or vice versa.
 In any case, the route has opened up new frontiers and is destined to be a new classic.